milhcbt/dockerfile/alpine/alpine-3.5-redis-3.2/README.md

 **How to run this image:**

-> docker run -p 6379:6379 -v <local_data_path>:/data --name redis dimaskiddo/alpine:redis-3.2
+> docker run -p 6379:6379 -v <local_data_path>:/var/lib/redis/data --name redis dimaskiddo/alpine:redis-3.2

 **How to get in container after run this image:**

-> docker exec -it apache /bin/bash
+> docker exec -it redis /bin/bash